pytroll/satpy/doc/source/faq.rst

 Why multiple CPUs are used even with one worker?
 ------------------------------------------------

-Many of the underlying Python libraries use maths libraries like BLAS and LAPACK written in C or FORTRAN, and they are often compiled to be multithreaded.
-It is worth trying to force the number of threads they use by setting an environtment variable:
+Many of the underlying Python libraries use math libraries like BLAS and LAPACK written in C or FORTRAN, and they are often compiled to be multithreaded.
+If necessary, it is possible to force the number of threads they use by setting an environment variable:

 .. code-block:: bash